ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 Billing for the volume is automatically updated to add the pro-rated difference of the new price to the current billing cycle.
 The new full amount is then billed in the next billing cycle.

-This feature is available in [select data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-news).
+This feature is available in [most data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-selectDC).

 ## Advantages of Expandable Storage